Skip to main content

 danger

-Of course, you can still forcibly set parameters, and as a fellow Python user, I can't stop you:
+Of course, you can still forcefully change the parameters, and as a fellow Python user, I can't stop you:

 Summary

-That concludes the basic usage of this project; the next chapter will introduce advanced features.
+This concludes the basic usage of the project.
+In the next chapter, we will introduce advanced features.